-Student Evaluations are to be completed by the clinical site technologist(s) that the student has been working with.
+Student Evaluations are to be completed by a clinical site technologist that the student has been working with.
 These are due at the end of each rotation.
 The student must sign off on the completed evaluation.
 If the student does not sign off on the evaluation by the due date, the evaluation will be late.

 Clinical Site Evaluations are to be completed by the student on the clinical site where they have just completed their rotation.
 These are due at the end of each rotation.
-These will be completed on paper.
-The evaluation form can be found in Black Board under the "Forms" heading.
-Once completed, the student will turn it in to the clinical coordinator and sign that the evaluation has been turned in.